Transforming Life Through the Things to Be Grateful For

 The Seen and the Unseen Blessings

-Look around you: your sight, your breath, the roof above your head, the stranger who held the door.
+Look around you: your view, your breath, the roof above your head, the stranger who held the door.
 These are simple, yet sacred.
 And behind them lie unseen sources: someone’s care, the ecosystem of life, the timing of events.
 These are part of the hidden architecture of our gratitude.
 Recognising both the seen and unseen layers makes our thanks deeper and richer.

 Gratitude Beyond Comfort